I was agnostic, a skeptic and a scoffer about all things supernatural and “spiritual”.

 Finances and church administration are handled openly and transparently.

-The highest standards of integrity and oversight are applied to all areas of church activity (but we're far from perfect).
+The highest standards of integrity and oversight are applied to all areas of church activity (but, of course, we're certainly not perfect).

 Our beliefs, structure and a shared vision for global mission unify around 18 million church members.